vidyar/docs-old/_build/html/_sources/Project/Setting_job_permissions.txt

 Setting Job Permissions
 ==========================

-You can also add your github repository collaborators and allow them to run the build by setting the permissions using Permisssion button which is located at right side of window.
+You can also add your github repository collaborators and allow them to run the build by setting the permissions using Permissions button .

 .. image:: images/Permissionbtn.png